 Then, they are to be given time to walk through and have a pick of their most interesting storybook and bring it to their seats for the reading session.

-Ask a volunteer to share a story in front.
+Ask volunteers to share a story up front.
 Allow the learner to bring the storybook so he can look into it from time to time as he/she narrates the story before his/her classmates.

 6. Help a Reader